+0 Score change

 Complete Silence 50 Full Disclosure

-Correct response Confirm receipt acknowledged, investigation is ongoing, estimated feedback timeline.
-No detail about what has been found or who is being investigated.
+Correct response Confirm receipt, investigation ongoing, estimated feedback timeline.
+No detail on findings or subjects.
 Under-disclosing breaches Art.
-9(1)(f); over-disclosing risks prejudicing evidence-gathering.
+9(1)(f); over-disclosing prejudices evidence-gathering.

 Scenario 2 · The subject of the investigation